 Before going into what the application process entails, the step of “narrowing down” prospective law schools deserves some attention.
 There are a number of excellent publications available to a person contemplating law school.
 Two of these will prove very useful.
 One is an extremely insightful book by Sally F. Goldfarb titled Inside the Law Schools: A Guide by Students for Students, 7th ed.
 This book is a compilation of almost every American law school as seen through the eyes of people who have lived and studied there.
 As its title states, students have provided objective assessments of the law school which they have attended.
 This richly informative source also contains data on employment opportunities for potential graduates of each school.
 This, of course, is a primary concern of anyone contemplating law school.

-Another helpful source is LSAC Official Guide to ABA-Approved Law Schools, issued by the Law School Admission Council and the Law School Admissions Services.
-This book, published in cooperation with the American Bar Association and the Association of American Law Schools, is a first rate source of information.
+Another helpful source is the LSAC Official Guide to ABA-Approved Law Schools, issued by the Law School Admission Council and the Law School Admissions Services.
+This book, published in cooperation with the American Bar Association and the Association of American Law Schools, is a first-rate source of information.
 The guide contains articles on the legal profession, getting into law school, choosing the right law school, financing a law school education, and a lengthy section of descriptions and profiles on each American law school.
 There are also useful appendices providing further law school Information.
-If this source does not provide enough data, there is a list of "other sources of information" in the introduction.
+If this source does not provide enough data, there is a list of “other sources of information” in the introduction.
 This book can be purchased through the Law Services Information Book which, in turn, can be obtained from your prelaw advisor.
 The Law Services Information Book is a requirement for all law school candidates.
 It contains essential information and forms for the application process.
 There is an explanation about the Law School Data Assembly Service (LSDAS) and what it means to the applicant-which is everything.
-The LSDAS compiles all undergraduate and, I appropriate, graduate records into one concise report.
-This report is what the law schools receive as the record of an applicant's academic achievements.
+The LSDAS compiles all undergraduate and, if appropriate, graduate records into one concise report.
+This report is what the law schools receive as the record of an applicant’s academic achievements.
 There are forms and cards in the back of the Law School Information Book for the LSDAS.
-Also included are dates and test centers for the Law School Admission Test (LSAT), which is administered quarterly.
+Also included is a list of dates and test centers for the Law School Admission Test (LSAT), which is administered quarterly.
 There is also a section of sample LSAT questions similar in structure to those that appear on the actual test.